ghostcap-gaming/Steam-Workshop-Collection-Discord-Alerts/README.md

 ## How to use
 This tool is built using Node.js and can be deployed in a Pterodactyl Egg.
 It requires the following additional Node packages:
 - axios fs path url cheerio

+Your collection MUST be public for this bot to work.